Try Hubstaff for 14 days

 A standard rate for overtime pay is time-and-a-half, so if someone on your team makes $40,000 a year, you'd need to pay them 1.5x their typical pay for that day or week of holiday pay.
 If you need clarification on calculating that accurately, don't worry; we'll give you some helpful tools to help you out.

 The previous list of merriment still applies to part-time employees, so consult that list of holidays.

 Typically, for hourly non-exempt jobs, you'll need to have people request time off for the holidays if you are, in fact, open on those days.
 This is where your policy comes in handy.
 If everyone wants Christmas off, and you need to be open Christmas Eve, then you obviously can't give everyone that time off.
 You can either choose to do the seniority method — those who've been with the company longer get first pick — or to go with the first-come-first-served process.
-Either way, making sure to outline that in your holiday pay policy is essential so that everyone knows what to expect.
+Either way, outlining that in your holiday pay policy is essential so everyone knows what to expect.

 Read about holiday work schedule in our guide here